Battling to cope with the incessant hum of contradictory Covid-19 messages and information? Fatima Khan guides us through the minefield.

 It should give some clarity, and reduce that incessant hum from the often contradictory opinions.

 - Fatima Khan has a background in laboratory research and education.
-She enrolled on Roving Reporters’ environmental journalism training programme in 2019 and is now our lead researcher and associated editor.

 • You may republish this article, so long as you credit the author and Roving Reporters, and do not change the text.
 Please include a link back to the original article.